tbaci42/sadycos_tb/docs/content/overview/setup/buses.md

 each of which must contain the corresponding array of `Simulink.BusElement` objects in its `Elements` property.

-## Busses Configuration
+## Buses Configuration
-The creation of these bus objects is done in the configuration class' static method `configureBusses` which is called by the constructor of the configuration class right after `configureParameters` has been executed (see [Parameter Configuration]({% link content/overview/setup/parameters.md %})).
+The creation of these bus objects is done in the configuration class' static method `configureBuses` which is called by the constructor of the configuration class right after `configureParameters` has been executed (see [Parameter Configuration]({% link content/overview/setup/parameters.md %})).
-SADYCOS supports the user in this task by providing the utility class `BussesInfoCreator`.
+SADYCOS supports the user in this task by providing the utility class `BusesInfoCreator`.
 The following excerpt from the `DefaultConfiguration` class in the `ExamplesMission` namespace shows how to use this class:

 {: .code_block }
 > <details closed markdown="block">
-> <summary>configureBusses.m</summary>
+> <summary>configureBuses.m</summary>
 > ```matlab
 > %% Use helper class
 > import BusesInfoCreator.simpleBusElement